-- HTK encouraged travel agencies to expose Mālama Hawai'i videos on their homepages and live commerce broadcasts. - HTK introduced to travel agencies in Busan about Mālama Hawai'i campaigns as an opportunity for visitors to connect with the Hawaiian islands on a deeper level through immersive experiences, and travel in a way that enriches their lives while giving back to the communities. - HTK participated in the City Forestival and educated people with a quiz event.
+- HTK encouraged travel agencies to expose Mālama Hawai'i videos on their homepages and live commerce broadcasts. - HTK included Pololū Valley Hike in the Individual Media FAM itinerary. - HTK introduced to travel agencies in Busan about Mālama Hawai'i campaigns as an opportunity for visitors to connect with the Hawaiian islands on a deeper level through immersive experiences, and travel in a way that enriches their lives while giving back to the communities. - HTK participated in the City Forestival and educated people with a quiz event.
 The quizzes included topics such as Mālama Hawai'i, Kuleana, Hawai'i Travel Tips, Hawai'i Food, Culture and Festivals.